TeamWalabi/website/readme.md

 # WALABI Website

-This repository contains the website for WALABI - Wageningen Lab for Agri-Food Business Informatics.
+This repository contains the website for WALABI - Wageningen Lab for Agri-Food Business Informatics and other relevant information

 ## Project Structure